 The School of Nursing (SON), located in Storrs Hall, was founded in 1942 by Carolyn Ladd Widmer.
 In the years since, the school has grown significantly.
 The SON was initially home to a BS program only and responded to the public need to prepare nurses for advanced nursing practice roles in 1971 by offering tracks in the Master of Science program.
-Today, the Master of Science program includes four nurse practitioner tracks, including programs of study in Adult-Gerontology Primary Care, Adult-Gerontology Acute Care, Neonatal, and Family Nurse Practitioner, and the Nurse Educator and Nurse Leader tracks.
+Today, the Master of Science program includes three nurse practitioner tracks, including programs of study in Adult-Gerontology Acute Care, Neonatal, and Family Nurse Practitioner, and two advanced nursing roles of Nursing Administration and Leadership and the Nurse Educator tracks.